1. How can I apply for an Australian visa or Australian citizenship?

 As part of your Australian visa application, in most cases you will need to attend an Australian Visa Application Centre (AVAC) to provide your fingerprints and a photograph, known as biometrics.

-To see how biomtrics are collected, watch our online video about biometrics collection at Australian visa application centres
+To see how biometrics are collected, watch our online video about biometrics collection at Australian visa application centres

-- whether you have provided all necessary supporting document when you lodge your application;
+- whether you have provided all necessary supporting documents when you lodge your application;

 - how accurately and how promptly you respond to any requests for additional information;